A Salad Close to My Heart

 Storing Tips

-Is it important that you chill the salad for at least 6 hours before serving.
+Chill Time: Always chill for at least 6 hours before serving.

-Store the leftovers covered with plastic wrap in the fridge for up to 3 days.
-I do not recommend freezing this salad.
+Leftovers: Store covered in an airtight container in the fridge for up to 3 days.

 FAQs